 - Grinder: a submarine sandwich.

 - Leaf peepers: tourist who come to admire the fall foliage.
 Often spoken about in an annoyed manner.
+Also common in New Hampshire and Western Mass, where the connotation of "that asshole from New York in the Range Rover who is doing fifteen below in front of me" does not waver.

 - Wicked: adjective meaning "very".
 Also very common in Massachusetts.